dbrnz/path-graph/README.rst

 ----------------------

 *   Use human-readable labels for terms.
-*   Better position tooltip when near to the right side of the canvas.
 *   Provide a callback function and a ``click`` handler to allow a calling application to highlight features that correspond to graph nodes.